Germantown, Philadelphia: Public libraries

 Free Library of Philadelphia operates public libraries.
 The Joseph E. Coleman Northwest Regional Library is located in Germantown.
 The library was given its current name in 2002, after Joseph E. Coleman, a member of the Philadelphia City Council.

 Transportation

 The first railroad in Philadelphia was the Philadelphia, Germantown and Norristown Railroad, which linked Germantown to a station at 9th and Green Streets in Center City.
 It opened in 1832, and was initially powered by horses.
 The inventor Matthias W. Baldwin built his first commissioned steam locomotive for the new railroad.
 Nicknamed Old Ironsides, it eventually reached a peak speed of 28 mph.

 Today two SEPTA Regional Rail lines connect the neighborhood to Center City: the Chestnut Hill West Line with stops at Queen Lane, Chelten Avenue, and Tulpehocken stations; and the Chestnut Hill East Line with stops at Wister, Germantown, and Washington Lane stations.

-The neighborhood is also served by bus routes 18, 23 (formerly a trolley line), 26, 53 (formerly a trolley line), 65, H and XH, J, and K.
+The neighborhood is also served by bus routes 18, 23 (formerly a trolley line), 26, 41, 53 (formerly a trolley line), 65, 71 and 81, and K.